Ksen17/awesome-swift/README.md

 * [InAppPurchase](https://github.com/jinSasaki/InAppPurchase) - A Simple, Lightweight and Safe framework for In App Purchase.
 * [merchantkit](https://github.com/benjaminmayo/merchantkit) - A modern In-App Purchases management framework for iOS.
 * [SwiftyStoreKit](https://github.com/bizz84/SwiftyStoreKit) - Lightweight In App Purchases framework.
+* [AppStoreReviewManager](https://github.com/Ksen17/AppStoreReviewManager) - One simple class to handle whole AppStore rating asking process for you.

 ### Audio
 *Libs to work with audio* [back to top](#readme)